 Emirates may need to raise cash if air travel does not pick up

-DUBAI, April 21 (Reuters) - Emirates is generating enough cash to operate but may need to raise more cash if air travel demand does not pick up in the next six months, its president said on Wednesday.
+DUBAI, April 21 (Reuters) - Emirates may need to raise more cash this year, possibly through another equity injection from the Dubai government, if demand for air travel does not pick up soon, its president said on Wednesday.

-Air travel remains at low levels globally due to the coronavirus pandemic, leaving many planes grounded or flying near-empty.
+The state carrier had hoped the global vaccine rollout would renew confidence in air travel but demand remains at very low levels, leaving many airlines to ground planes or fly them near-empty.

 "We are good for another six, seven or eight months in terms of cash.
-We have sufficient cash coming in to be able to keep the day to day operations at a neutral basis," Tim Clark told the online World Aviation Festival.
+We have sufficient cash coming in to be able to keep the day-to-day operation at a neutral basis," Tim Clark told the online World Aviation Festival.

 (Reporting by Alexander Cornwell; Editing by Kim Coghill)